grill-lab/TaskMAD/gcp_deployment/README.md

 * `./deploy_gcp.sh cleanup`: attempts to delete all deployments, clusters, and other GCP resources
 * `./deploy_gcp.sh dockercleanup`: remove all local Docker images

-The intended workflow looks like this:
+The typical intended workflow looks like this:
 ```bash
 #   1. Create deployment resources (for all deployments)
 ./deploy_gcp.sh create